Pennsylvania One Health Consortium

 Dean, Jonas Salk Professor in Population Health and Professor of Environmental and Occupational Health, School of Public Health, University of Pittsburgh

 Dr. Maureen Lichtveld, a member and Vice Chair of Council of the National Academy of Medicine (NAM), is Dean of the School of Public Health, the Jonas Salk Chair in Population Health, and Professor of Environmental and Occupational Health at the University of Pittsburgh with over 35 years of expertise in environmental health.
 As Dean, Dr. Lichtveld oversees seven academic departments, 1,200 students, 165 faculty and 320 staff.
 Her research focuses on environmentally induced disease, community-engaged environmental epidemiology studies, health disparities, climate and health, environmental health policy, disaster preparedness, public health systems and community resilience.
 Her expertise in climate and health is locally, nationally, and globally recognized.
 She is actively involved in Caribbean-wide climate and health research and research training examining the impact of climate change and associated contamination of seafood as a food safety and security issue, and climate adaptation associated with the impact of coastal erosion on forced migration of indigenous nations, including pregnant women with minimal access to health services.
 She provides technical expertise to several NAM and NASEM committees, including the NAM Grand Challenge in Climate and Health, HMD Boards, Roundtables, and Committees.
 She is a member of the National Research Council.
 Dean Lichtveld is the past-Chair of the Consortium of Universities for Global Health.
 She has co-authored the textbook on Environmental Policy and Public Health.
-Honors include Johns Hopkins University Society of Scholars, CDC Environmental Health Scientist of the Year, and Woman of the Year of the City of New Orleans for contributions to science.
+Honors include Johns Hopkins University Society of Scholars, CDC Environmental Health Scientist of the Year, Woman of the Year of the City of New Orleans for contributions to science, and the Pittsburgh Business Times’ 2026 Women of Influence award.

 10:40-10:47 AM